 Fighting a Nevada DUI Case

-- University studies show that trained police officers are no better than average social drinkers at discerning whether a suspect is drunk...and they get it wrong most of the time!
+- University studies demonstrate that trained law enforcement officers are no better than average social drinkers at discerning whether a person is intoxicated...and they get it wrong most of the time!

-- The federal government has set forth a strict set of procedures for how cops are to administer the roadside sobriety tests...and police almost never follow these procedures properly!
+- The federal government mandates a set of procedures for how police must administer the roadside sobriety tests...but the police almost never follow these processes correctly!

-- DUI breath machines are prone to error and can be "tricked" into erroneously high reading by such things as heartburn, acid reflex, braces, cavities, dental pockets, burping, diabetes, high-protein diets, and residual alcohol inside the suspect's mouth!
+- DUI breathalyzers are prone to false positives and can be "tricked" into inaccurately high reading by common conditions like heartburn, acid reflex, braces, cavities, dental pockets, burping, diabetes, high-protein diets, and residual alcohol inside the defendant's mouth!

-For a complete discussion of these issues, read our article How to Fight a Las Vegas Nevada DUI Case.
+For a fuller discussion of these issues, refer to our article How to Fight a Las Vegas Nevada DUI Case.

-Dozens of people plead guilty every day to Las Vegas drunk driving charges, often in spite of highly questionable state's evidence.
-It is almost always advisable to have a competent Las Vegas Nevada DUI Attorney evaluate your case before taking this route.
-Penalties may be lowered.
-Charges may be reduced.
+Every day dozens of people plead guilty to Las Vegas DUI charges even though the state's evidence is highly problematic.
+DUI defendants are always advised to have a skilled attorney evaluate their case before taking a plea.
+The sentence may be lowered.
+Charges may be reduced or dismissed.
 The case may be won at trial.

-If you are facing DUI or drunk driving charges in Las Vegas, we encourage you to join us for a free case evaluation before making any decision as to how to proceed.
+If you are facing DUI charges, we invite you to join us for a free case evaluation before making any decision as to how to proceed.